MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.28 Apple Maps Integration
+Validation will be successful if apple device users can have locations that are in the calendar pulled up on Apple Maps.

 #### 4.2.28.1 Support for Apple Maps on Iphone
+We will use an Iphone and see if calendar locations can be pulled up in Apple Maps.

 #### 4.2.28.1 Support for Apple Maps on MAC computers
+We will use a MAC computer and see if calendar locations can be pulled up in Apple Maps.
 ### 4.2.29 Other Maps Integration
+Validation will be successful if calendar locations can be pulled up in various map applications.

 #### 4.2.29.1 Find a location
+We will test that calendar location can be pulled up in each of the different map applications, including: Here WeGo, Waze, MapFactor, Mapquest, Scout GPS, Maps.Me and InRoute.
 ### 4.2.30 Video Tutorial
+Validation will be successful if we have a video, 10 minutes or less in length, that explains basic functionality for new calendar users.
+The video should cover how to create and edit a calendar item, how to use group events, and how to access different calendar views.
+The video should be displayed when a new user opens the application for the first time.

 #### 4.2.30.1 Learning Application Capabilities
+We will test this by having a new user open the calendar, and verifying that the link to the tutorial video pops up.
+They will click the link, and after watching the new user will create a new calendar item, join a group event, and access different calendar views to verify that the tutorial was clear.
+If they fail then adjustment to the tutorial video is needed.
 ### 4.2.31 Group Permissions